jundalisay/superb/content/en/maharlika/economics/maharlika-2050.md

 <cite>Chau Ju Kua [12th century Pre-colonial Philippines]</cite>
 {{< /q >}}

 A unitary government on such a land will lead to feudalism wherein the local governments act like vassals of imperial Manila (the capital of Maharlika).
+An example is how warlords were [allowed by the president to keep private armies](https://www.bbc.com/news/world-asia-pacific-11139653).

+{{< q >}}
+In 2006, Mrs Arroyo issued an executive order legalising the informal private "armies" being kept by families like the Ampatuans.. legitimising their use as a means of local control.
+<cite>BBC News</cite>
+{{< /q >}}

-This then leads to low productivity since the people are under a leader that owes his rule to Manila instead of the locals.
+This contributes to rent-seeking and low productivity since the people are under a leader that owes his rule to Manila instead of the locals.

 Maharlikanism suggests a [federation of 27 states](/maharlika/governance/federalism) that will spur and maximize the productivity of the people.